-You could find many nasty surprises in your new home – ugly furniture, full bins, or, worst of all, the previous occupant’s bills.
+You could find many nasty surprises in your new home from ugly furniture to full bins, but worst of all is being expected to pay the previous occupant’s bills.

 Whether it’s an overdue Council Tax payment or debt on a pre-paid electricity meter, you should never pay for someone else’s utilities.
-We’ve laid out our best advice for what to do when you first move in.
+We’ve laid out our best advice for what to do when you first move in to get everything set up properly.
 Make sure the only bills you’re paying are your own!

 Open your utility accounts the right way